mappls-api/mappls-rest-apis/mappls-maps-geocoding-rest-api-example/Readme.md

 13. `pincode`(string): the pincode of the location.
 14. `formattedAddress`(string): the general protocol following address.
 15. `eloc`(string): eloc of the particular location.
-16. `latitude`(double): the latitude for the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-17. `longitude`(double): the longitude for the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-18. `geocodeLevel`(string): the best matched address component.
+16. `geocodeLevel`(string): the best matched address component.
-19. `confidenceScore`(float): the confidence for current of geocodelevel.
+17. `confidenceScore`(float): the confidence for current of geocodelevel.

 ## Sample Input